 I walked across the Brooklyn Bridge, saw a Seth Meyer’s taping, went to Coney Island, walked on the High Line, visited the Today Show plaza and did many other tourist-like activities.
 I do wish I would have gone to the Top of the Rock or One World Trade.
 Next time!

 Time with Friends & Family

 This summer I was able to spend time with some of my oldest and closest friends AND meet new ones!
-Additionally, nearly all of my extended family lives within 3 hours of NYC and I was able to visit so many of them this summer.
+Plus, nearly all of my extended family lives within 3 hours of NYC and I was able to visit so many of them this summer.
 I made a weekend trip to Pennsylvania and two trips up to Rhode Island.

 You knew this would be on my list.
-I was so spoiled having access to some of the best fitness studios in the country AND for an affordable price.
+I was so spoiled having access to some of the best fitness studios in the country for an affordable price.
 I tried entirely new workouts (a trampoline class!) and new versions of old favorites (Flywheel).

 My favorite NYC fitness studios:

 This was probably the best summer of running I’ve had in years.
 Honestly, it makes me nervous for marathon training because I’ve had many bonus months of running that are normally part of my “off-season” in Florida.
 Regardless, running in Central Park, along the Hudson and just up and down random avenues was something I did not take for granted.
 Running felt like a mini-escape from the craziness.
 Plus, it was relatively quiet early in the mornings so I felt like I had the city to myself.

 Like I mentioned last week, I learned a lot from my internship this summer.
 Most of what I learned has more to do with me and what I like/dislike than about the actual industry.
 I find that more worthwhile though.
 I’m also pretty confident in my abilities to adjust to a new place/job/work environment.